Blackened Shrimp Lettuce Wraps with Mango Salsa is a delicious, healthy 15 minute dinner! Spicy shrimp in crisp lettuce wraps with mango salsa on top!

 I feel like putting them on would be inviting winter to stick around a little longer.
 Okay, so maybe I had to wear 8 layers of clothing a couple days, but it’s okay because it’s finally almost summer!

-The homemade mango salsa is just fresh mango (make sure it’s pretty ripe), jalapeño, red onion, cilantro, and lime juice.
+The homemade mango salsa is just fresh mango, jalapeño, red onion, cilantro, and lime juice.
 You just toss all of it together and it’s done.

 It also keeps great in the fridge so you can make a batch once and enjoy it on these lettuce wraps or tacos or whatever all week long.